What is internet censorship?

 How to avoid internet censorship

 Internet censorship usually hides under the pretenses of protecting national security and public morality or preventing fake news and hate speech.
+However, it’s important to consider both the pros and cons of internet censorship.
 While some censorship has moral and ethical reasons, others have purely political agendas and violate the fundamental human right to freedom of expression.
 That’s why sometimes you may need to avoid internet censorship.
 Below are some tools help you do it:

 VPNs